chieftools/flowguard-proxy/README.md

 }
 ```

 Use `proxy-iplist` to match the immediate trusted proxy against the same lists.
-For a fail-closed proxy allowlist, block when the proxy IP is absent or is not in the list:
+For a fail-closed proxy allowlist, block when the proxy IP is absent or not in
+the list:

 ```json
 {